 We’re not just talking about shoving stray items under the stairs and giving the counters a hasty wipe-down, this is a top-to-toe clean of your home.

-That might sound daunting, but we’re here to make things easy and help you navigate the four stages of a total Spring clean: decluttering, cleaning, organising and styling.
+That might sound daunting, but we’re here to make things easy and help you navigate the four stages of a total deep clean: decluttering, cleaning, organising and styling.
 Read on for our step-by-step guide to tidying away, cleaning out and styling up!